-- (a) Every employee, except casuals, and school-based apprentices and trainees, is entitled to 8 days' sick leave for each completed year of their employment with their employer. - (b) This entitlement will accrue at the rate of one day's sick leave after each 6 weeks of employment. - (c) Payment for sick leave will be made based on the ordinary number of hours that would have been worked if the employee were not absent on sick leave. - (d) Sick leave may be taken for part of a day. - (e) Sick leave shall be cumulative, but unless the employer and employee otherwise agree, no employee shall be entitled to receive, and no employer shall be bound to make, payment for more than 13 weeks' absence from work through illness in any one year. - (f) Part-time employees accrue sick leave on a proportional basis.
+- (b) This entitlement will accrue at the rate of 7.6 hours' sick leave for each 6 weeks of employment. - (c) Payment for sick leave will be made based on the number of hours which would have been worked by the employee if the employee were not absent on sick leave. - (d) Sick leave may be taken for part of a day. - (e) Sick leave shall be cumulative, but unless the employer and employee otherwise agree, no employee shall be entitled to receive, and no employer shall be bound to make, payment for more than 13 weeks' absence from work through illness in any one year.